ComposableFi/composable/rfcs/0004-pablo-distribution.md

 5. Allow expansion of rewards pools realtime.

+6. Allow extending of staked position in time and amount.

+7. Allow splitting of staked position into smaller positions.

-6. Allow compounding of staked position when the rewarded asset is the same as staked.
+8.  \[Postponed\] Allow compounding of staked position when the rewarded asset is the same as staked.
+Not handled at the moment.
+Though it is possible for users to just re-stake their earned assets.

-7. Allow extending of staked position in time and amount.

 To analyze the requirement fully, let’s define the following terms for a given staking reward pool,